-Drying your RV is just as important as washing it.
-Tap water and well water contain many chemicals that could water stain your coach's finish.
-After washing, dry your coach with the EZE Squeegee (Newmar part #018462) or a clean 100% leather chamois.
+Drying the RV is just as important as washing it.
+Today's tap water and well water contains many chemicals that could leave water stains on the finish.
+After washing, dry the RV with EZE Squeegee (Newmar part # 018462) or a clean 100% leather chamois.

 You can also use fresh microfiber towels for drying.
-Please use caution, as these towels are made partially with polyester (plastic), which can break down over time from extended use and washing, eventually causing damage to the clear coat finish.
+Please use caution, as these towels are made partially with polyester (which is plastic), which can break down over time from extended use and washing, eventually causing damage to the clear coat finish.